top of page

 10. Practitioner Development & Reflective Practice

-All practitioners within the KatScratch ecosystem engage in:
+Practitioners within the KatScratch ecosystem engage in:

-• ongoing reflective practice to support clarity, attunement, and trauma‑responsive communication
+• ongoing reflective practice

-• peer consultation or collaborative review to maintain alignment with ecosystem values and boundaries
+• peer consultation or collaborative review

 © 2026 by KatScratch.
 Integrative development for high performance humans.